darksideoftheshmoo/VCellID-linux/README.md

 This is meant to aid compilation of VCell-ID v0.4 in GNU/linux systems

 Unlike cellID, VCellID can be conpiled with autotools directly, as it comes preconfigured.
+I have slightly edited and renamed the configure.in file to be used with autoreconf, and to require the gtkimageview dependency.

 ## Credits
 The cellID developers ([link to publication](http://dx.doi.org/10.1002/0471142727.mb1418s100))